 Since our beneficiary selection in early spring, planning has included a Show “reimagined” if circumstances did not allow for an in-person event.
 Given the recent increase of COVID-19 and the uncertainty of its progression in the coming months, the Cathedral Antiques Show committee made the decision to pivot to a full virtual format.
 It’s official!

 We have partnered with David and John Duke at Living Stories.TV, whose creative genius through film will bring our exciting events to you in a format designed exclusively for the Cathedral Antiques Show.
 All of our favorite offerings will be celebrated, just in a different way.
 Please refer to our Schedule of Events for the most current information found on our website: Cathedralantiques.org.

 Our top priority remains the safety and well-being of our Show supporters.
-We’re delighted that a virtual format can allow us to still provide our guests with premier access to the luxurious world of design.
-For 50 years, the annual Cathedral Antiques Show has attracted thousands of guests and provided vital support to a local charitable organization.
+We are delighted that this format will allow us to provide our guests with premier access to the luxurious world of antiques and design.
+For 50 years, the annual Cathedral Antiques Show has attracted thousands of guests and provided vital support to local charitable organizations.
 We are grateful to be able to continue this tradition.

 With continued gratitude,

 2021 Show Chair

 January 21 - 23